crowecawcaw/aws-docs-history/README.md

 prefixes for a given service so new services can be added by updating that mapping instead of modifying the crawler logic.

+## Tests

+Run `pytest`.

+To add another conversion case, capture the real AWS documentation page and save three files under `tests/data` using a shared stem: the raw HTML (`<stem>.html`), the converted Markdown (`<stem>.md`), and a text file containing the source URL (`<stem>.url`).
+The conversion test suite discovers these triplets automatically at runtime, so no additional test code is required.
+Using genuine AWS pages keeps the fixtures representative of production content.